maliMirkec/personal-website/site/articles/how-to-create-dynamic-og-images-with-serverless-function-and-sharp.md

 ```

 {% note %}
-We are decoding back to UTF8 to support all characters.
+We are decoding the SVG string back to UTF8 to support all characters.
 {% endnote %}

 All that is left to do is to output the base64 encoded image: